haiyang1992/haiyang1992.github.io/_pages/home.md

 ---
 ### About Me

-I am a 2nd Ph.D. student at Northwestern University.
+I am a 2nd year Ph.D. student at Northwestern University.
 My major is in Computer Engineering and my research interest lies in computer architecture.
 I am also a graduate research assistant at PARAG@N, the Parallel Architecture Group at Northwestern, led by Professor [Nikos Hardavellas](http://users.eecs.northwestern.edu/~hardav/).

 Here is a link to my [resume](https://users.eecs.northwestern.edu/~hhu010/docs/cv_hhy.pdf).